 Many default URL handlers are built into Windows, including one for msdt.exe – ms-msdt:/.

 Follina is primarily exploited via phishing emails that contain malicious Office documents.
 For example, an attacker can craft a Word document that links to an external server.
 This server hosts a file that contains the ms-msdt:/ URL.

-The malicious payload launches msdt.exe with the parameters specified when the Word document is opened by an end user.
+The malicious payload launches msdt.exe with the parameters specified when an end user opens the Word document.
 Msdt.exe launches sdianhost.exe.
-Sdiagnhost.exe loads PowerShell dll’s to run PowerShell commands, without directly launching powershell.exe.
+Sdiagnhost.exe loads PowerShell dll’s to run PowerShell commands without directly launching powershell.exe.

 An overview of how to exploit CVE-2022-30190 can be found here.
 An attacker creates a malicious OLE object link in an MS Office document (word/_rels/document.xml.rels), such as an HTML file on the Internet.
 The attributes of the link are placed in the tag.

 The target link points to the above-mentioned HTML file, which contains a malicious script using a special URI scheme.

 MSDT runs when the attacker-created document is opened.
 Through a set of parameters, an attacker can pass commands to this tool for execution on the victim’s system as the user who opened the document.
 Furthermore, the command can be passed even if the document is opened in Protected Mode and macros are disabled.